ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV. 2, 1984

 By Steve Newton

 My choice for best instrumental rock album of the year–so far–has got to be this new release by former Dixie Dregs guitarist Steve Morse.
-With accompaniment from bassist Jerry Peck and drummer Rod Morgenstein, Morse unleashes some of the tastiest riffs imaginable, melding technical genius and spontaneous feel within the realms of slow blues, cookin’ country, screaming raunch, and much more.
+With accompaniment from bassist Jerry Peek and drummer Rod Morgenstein, Morse unleashes some of the tastiest riffs imaginable, melding technical genius and spontaneous feel within the realms of slow blues, cookin’ country, screaming raunch, and much more.

 The Introduction opens with the explosive “Cruise Missile”, a Beck-ish rave-up in which Morse displays his unreal speed and control.
-The song also features a Peck bass solo that puts Eddie Van Halen’s neck-tapping tricks to shame.
+The song also features a Peek bass solo that puts Eddie Van Halen’s neck-tapping tricks to shame.
 These guys are hot!

 The next cut, “General Lee”, was named after veteran sessionman Albert Lee, who sits in with Morse and turns the song into a real stomping, country/rock tour de force.
 Shades of Lynyrd Skynyrd’s “I Know a Little'”, but without the words.
 The strings do all the talkin’ here.